 I set up the working area outdoors hoping they could connect with nature and get an inspiration while doing primary color painting.
 The frenzied students wanted to start right away each using a set of primary color paints with 3 brushes and 1 piece of white paper.

-jam2d4d6f6d407At first, some students were capricious and dubious of what they were going to do or make.
-Were they going to mix the colors to create new ones or work only with the primary colors?
-But after a moment they were overflowing with ideas.
+they going to mix the colors to create new ones or work only with the primary

 It's so neat to see what they can do on their own.
 Each a work of art indeed!